call us630-584-4800

 Getting a legal separation is not the best choice for everyone, but for some people, it can a smart option.
 Couples who wish to experiment with living apart on a trial basis but would like some legal clarity about each spouse’s rights and responsibilities may benefit from a legal separation.
 Many couples ultimately decide to reconcile following a legal separation.
 Likewise, some couples may choose to remain separated indefinitely without reconciling or pursuing a divorce for financial reasons.
 Doing so, however, would prevent either spouse from remarrying.

 If you are interested in a legal separation, contact us at 630-584-4800 to schedule a free consultation.
 Our attorneys will explain the process and answer your questions.
-We will help you examine the benefits and drawbacks of getting a legal separation and help you determine if that is the best option for your specific situation.
+We will help you examine the benefits and drawbacks of getting a legal separation, and we will work with you to determine if that is the best option for your specific situation.
 We work with clients throughout Kane County and the surrounding areas in Northern Illinois.

 Back to Top